Skip to main content

 • Existing folder artifacts: Not automatically applied to CIs created before the global configuration.
 Update their defaultCopyStrategy field manually to use the global setting.

-• Fallback behavior: If the selected strategy cannot be applied (for example, tar command unavailable), the system falls back to OneByOne copy strategy.
+• Fallback behavior: If the selected strategy cannot be applied (e.g., tar command unavailable), the system falls back to OneByOne copy strategy.

-For best performance and minimal configuration overhead starting with Deploy 25.3+:
+For best performance and minimal configuration overhead with Deploy 25.3+:

 1. Enable autodetect (autodetect: true) so Deploy selects the optimal copy strategy per artifact.